 Need-based Non-need-based

+(Include non-need-based (Exclude non-need-based

+aid use to meet need.) aid use to meet need.)

 \$ \$

 Scholarships/Grants

-Federal
+Federal 3,340,656 1,725

-State
+State (i.e., all states, not only the state in which your institution is located) 318,173 35,125

-Institutional (endowment, alumni, or

-other institutional awards) and external

-funds awarded by the college excluding

-athletic aid and tuition waivers (which are
+Institutional (endowment, alumni, or other institutional awards) and external funds awarded by the college excluding athletic aid and tuition waivers (which are reported below) 749,402 29,802

-reported below)

-Scholarships/grants from external sources

-(e.g., Kiwanis, National Merit) not

-awarded by the college
+Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college 106,457 680

-Total Scholarships/Grants
+Total Scholarships/Grants 4,514,688 67,332

 Self-Help

-Student loans from all sources (excluding
+Student loans from all sources (excluding parent loans) 12,725,981 2,468,860

-parent loans)

-Federal Work-Study
+Federal Work-Study 68,243

-State and other work-study/
+State and other (e.g., institutional) work- study/employment (Note: Excludes Federal Work-Study captured above.)
+17,856 2,313

-employment

-Total Self-Help
+Total Self-Help 12,812,080 2,471,173

-Parent Loans
+Parent Loans 28,072 81,335

-Tuition Waivers

-Athletic Awards
+Tuition WaiversNote: Reporting is optional.
+Report tuitionwaivers in this row if you choose to reportthem.
+Do not report tuition waiverselsewhere.Athletic Awards

 H2.
-Number of Enrolled Students Receiving Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and received financial aid.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
 Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
-Numbers should reflect the cohort receiving the dollars reported in H1.
+Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.